Angina treatment: Stents, drugs, lifestyle changes — What's best?

 Angina is pain, discomfort or pressure in the chest, and doctors usually describe it as chronic stable angina or unstable angina.

-- Unstable angina is either the new onset of angina or a change in your usual pattern of chest pain or discomfort (getting worse, lasting longer, or not being relieved with rest or use of medications).
 Unstable angina is dangerous and a warning sign of a heart attack.
 If your angina is unstable, seek urgent medical care.
-You may need hospitalization, adjustment of medications and angioplasty with stents, even if your doctors find that you're not having a heart attack.
+You may need hospitalization, adjustment of medications, angioplasty with stents or coronary bypass surgery.

-What are treatment options for chronic stable angina?
+What are the treatment options for chronic stable angina?

 Angioplasty and stenting

-During an angioplasty (AN-jee-o-plas-tee), your doctor inserts a tiny balloon in your narrowed artery through a catheter that's placed in an artery, typically in your groin.
-The balloon is inflated to widen the artery, and then a small wire mesh coil (stent) is usually inserted to keep the artery open.
-Some stents are bare metal, while others are coated with medications to help keep your artery open (drug-eluting stents).
+During an angioplasty (AN-jee-o-plas-tee), your doctor inserts a tiny balloon in your narrowed artery through a catheter that's placed in an artery, generally in your groin.
+Your doctor inflates the balloon to widen the artery, and then he or she may insert a small metal tube (stent) to keep the artery open.
+Some stents are bare metal, some are covered with a synthetic fabric, and others are coated with medications to help keep your artery open (drug-eluting stents).

 You'll probably remain hospitalized for at least a day while your heart is monitored and your vital signs are checked frequently.
-You should be able to return to work or your normal routine the week after angioplasty.
+You can generally return to work or your normal routine soon after angioplasty.

 Many doctors consider angioplasty with stent placement to be a good angina treatment option for blocked arteries and chronic stable angina.
-That's because it's less invasive than open-heart surgery and has had good results.
+Some reasons that it may be considered a good treatment option are that it's less invasive than open-heart surgery and generally has good results.

-If you have stable angina, you may be able to treat it with medications and lifestyle changes alone, meaning you may not need angioplasty with stenting.
-Medications that can improve angina symptoms include:
+If you have stable angina, you may be able to treat it with medications and lifestyle changes alone, and you may not need angioplasty with stenting.
+Several medications can improve angina symptoms, including:

 - Aspirin.
 Aspirin reduces the ability of your blood to clot, making it easier for blood to flow through narrowed heart arteries.
 Preventing blood clotting may reduce your risk of a heart attack.

 - Beta blockers.
 Beta blockers work by blocking the effects of the hormone epinephrine, also known as adrenaline.
 As a result, your heart beats more slowly and with less force, reducing blood pressure and reducing the workload on your heart.
-Beta blockers also help blood vessels relax and open up to improve blood flow, thus reducing or preventing angina.
+Beta blockers also help blood vessels relax and open up to improve blood flow, which reduces or prevents angina.

 - Calcium channel blockers.
 Calcium channel blockers, also called calcium antagonists, relax and widen blood vessels by affecting the muscle cells in the arterial walls.
 This increases blood flow in your heart, reducing or preventing angina.
 Calcium channel blockers also slow your pulse and reduce the workload on your heart.

-If you try drug treatment and lifestyle changes and you still have symptoms that are limiting you, a stent may be the next step.
+If you try drug treatment and lifestyle changes and you still have symptoms that are limiting you, an angioplasty with stenting or coronary bypass surgery may be an option, depending on your condition and the cause of your angina.

 - Smoking.
 If you smoke, stop.

 - Poor diet.
-Eat a healthy diet with limited amounts of saturated fat, lots of whole grains, and many fruits and vegetables.
-The Mediterranean diet may be especially beneficial and includes plant-based foods, such as fruits and vegetables, whole grains, legumes and nuts.
+Eat a healthy diet with limited amounts of saturated fat, trans fat and salt.
+Include a variety of fruits and vegetables, whole grains, lean meats, and low-fat dairy products in your diet.

 - High cholesterol.
 Know your cholesterol numbers and ask your doctor if you've optimized them to the recommended levels.